 If you withdraw from relationships with friends and families, you could be going through depression.
 Those living with depression often remove themselves from otherwise happy, healthy relationships and struggle to form new connections with others.

-These individuals may feel like a burden to those who care about them or feel too exhausted and overwhelmed to deal with more social interaction.
+These individuals may feel like a burden to those who care about them or feel too exhausted and overwhelmed to manage more social interaction.
 Lack of close relationships can also be a factor that leads to depression.
 Regardless, social withdrawal can often further exacerbate existing mental illness because humans biologically need connections with others to stay healthy.

 Mental illness often accompanies reckless behavior, including increased substance use and unsafe sex.
 Symptoms might also include risk-taking activities like reckless driving or getting into physical conflicts.
 More common in men than in women, these behaviors can often be dangerous in addition to acting as a warning sign of mental health issues.
 Consider seeking support if you find yourself drawn to reckless behaviors regardless of the consequences.